MIDI & MusicXML Player

 🎚️ Real-time tempo control

-- Drag the playback slider manually
+- Manually drag the playback position

 🕒 Metronome